SciFracX/FractionalDiffEq.jl/README.md

 ## Fractional Integral Equations

-To solve fractional integral equations in using FractionalDiffEq.jl, we only need to follow the previous steps:
+To solve fractional integral equations with FractionalDiffEq.jl, we only need to follow the previous process:

 <p align="center">